Innovation Lab

 On the quest for electromagnetic invisibility

-As the incident field is null or very small in the shadow zones, targets found in these regions will not be detected.
+As the incident field is null or very small in the shadow zones, targets in these regions will not be detected.

 V/UHF Omnidirectional broadband metamaterial antenna